 CE testing is primarily EMC and Safety related, with the protection of the public and consumers being a primary concern.
-Harmonization with related national regulations is also a key objective to reduce regulatory barriers between European countries, and to facilitate the movement of goods between them.
+Harmonization with related national regulations is also a key objective to reduce regulatory barriers between European countries and facilitate the movement of goods between them.

 To satisfy the CE Mark through CE testing, a manufacturer must meet the requirements outlined by the applicable CE Directives such as EMC (2014/30/EU), Low Voltage (2014/35/EU), and/or Radio Equipment (2014/53/EU) Directives.
-Each directive specifies a set of harmonized standards that the product will be tested to, and passing the testing outlined in the standards demonstrates that the product is in compliance to the applicable CE Directive.
-CE Directives are organized product category.
+Each directive specifies a set of harmonized standards to which the product will be tested, and passing the testing outlined in the standards demonstrates that the product complies with the applicable CE Directive.
+CE Directives are organized product categories.
 The full list of CE Directives can be found here.

 For product Safety, the protection of the users, and the prevention of injury due to use, misuse, or abuse must be handled with due care.
 These steps require formalized recordkeeping, information dissemination, and optimized design practice respecting appropriate standards and regulations.
 Such due diligence involves the cognizance, evaluation, and optimization of health, safety, human, durability, regulatory, and environmental factors using accepted methods, guidelines, and laws.